Skip to main content

 There are also other forms of medication that alter immune system function or stimulate hair regrowth.
 Many people receive a combination of treatments to boost their chances of achieving successful hair regrowth.

-The team at Integrated Dermatology of Brookline can help you manage your condition and deal with the emotional aspects of hair loss.
+The team at Integrated Dermatology of Brookline-Andover can help you manage your condition and deal with the emotional aspects of hair loss.
 Call your nearest office or book an appointment online today.

 Call Brookline Location